ElaineHou95/Fake-News-Challenge-BN-LSTM/README.md

-# Fake-News-Challenge-LSTM
+# Fake-News-Challenge-BN-LSTM
-course project to solve fake news problem by using LSTM model with TensorFlow
+course project to solve fake news problem by using Batch Normalization LSTM model with TensorFlow

 Instruction:
-1. python main.py to generate embedded data
+1. python WordEmbedding.py to generate embedded data

-2. python lstm.py to train LSTM by embedded data and generate a prediction file named "answer.csv"
+2. python main.py to train BN-LSTM by embedded data and generate a prediction file named "answer.csv"